 21Sierra Club has raised concerns about the state measures approach with EPA because it allows state plans to include elements that citizens will not have the ability to enforce.
 40 C.F.R. § 60.5780(a)(5).
 The Clean Air Act provides that citizens may sue for violation of "an emission standard or limitation under this chapter," 42 U.S.C. § 7604(a), and defines "[e]mission standard or limitation under this chapter" to include "any requirement under section [111] or [112] of this title," id. § 7604(f)(3).
 While ARB is arguably not including "requirements" in its plan beyond the federally enforceable requirements on affected EGUs, the integrity of the Cap & Trade program as a whole depends on other actors beyond affected EGUs, and those programs are not necessarily enforceable by citizens.
-See Plan at 33 (noting that Cap & Trade as it applies to non-affected sources is a "state measure", i.e., not federally enforceable until EGUs have exceeded their combined state limit by 10% for a compliance period and the backstop is triggered.
+See Plan at 33 (noting that Cap & Trade as it applies to non-affected sources is a "state measure", i.e., not federally enforceable b.
+The result is that Clean Power Plan compliance is not fully federally enforceable until EGUs have exceeded their combined state limit by 10% for a compliance period and the backstop is triggered.
 See also infra Section III.